Jonasslv/Nepshtojs/README.md

 1. bg.html : The webpage witch use HTML5 and canvas to draw in the screen.
 2. systemdata.sh : The shell script who get system information and turn into json.
 3. stats.json : The JSON file made with the shell script.
 4. sp.sh : Shell script made to control spotify using D-BUS.
+Credits: mrpdaemon
 5. Images that are resources for the webpage.

 # How to use: